msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * After the first sentence, add the following sentence: "This tech attack ignores Invisible and does not require line of sight."
   * This allows easier use of Tracking bug against foes that are typically always Invisible or positioned outside of Line of Sight, though it still cannot target Hidden characters.

+### SSC Dusk Wing

+#### Neurospike

+* Change the "Mirage" option to the following:
+  > Choose between affecting only yourself and affecting all allied characters: Your systems relay blurred, illusory images over their actual silhouette.
+Your target treats the affected characters as INVISIBLE until the end of their next turn.

+  * Mirage carries similarities to the Mourning Cloak's Hunter Logic Suite: Stalk Prey.
+However, its limited duration and allied coverage make it relatively low-impact, as the target could simply choose to shoot a different target without much fuss.
+After watching a recent video about "tanking" by [Mathfinder](https://www.youtube.com/watch?v=Hcs0RSCcbxs), I think that there's an opportunity to make the Dusk Wing more of a "dodge tank" license by upgrading Mirage from a "problem" (one target has Invisible) to a dilemma (*every* target except *one* has Invisible... but the leftover may be difficult to hit).
+It only lasts one round and is effectively trading one Quick Action for "half" an action (due to the Invisible coin toss and since most NPCs only have 1 weapon attack per turn), so I feel this buff isn't out of line and differentiates the option from Stalk Prey.

 ### SSC Mourning Cloak